W. J. Lincoln: J. C. Williamson Ltd

-He was originally supposed to direct as well but by this stage his alcoholism had gotten out of control, causing him to be removed as director of Get-Rich-Quick Wallingford (1916); actor Fred Niblo took over the job, launching Niblo's considerable career as director.
+Lincoln was originally supposed to direct for Williamsons as well but according to Mary Bateman, "Lincoln's drinking appears to have been uncontrollable for a period during his association with Williamson's, and there were fears he would be unable to fulfil his obligations to them."
+His caused him to be removed as director of Get-Rich-Quick Wallingford (1916); actor Fred Niblo took over the job, launching Niblo's considerable career as director.
 Niblo directed Officer 666 for Williamson's with Lincoln working as writer.

 In October 1915 it was announced that Lincoln "has been in poor health lately, and has had to take things quietly.
 He is contemplating spending a few weeks at one of the mountain resorts, and while there will looks over, manuscripts of some big film, factories which are under consideration for future production."

 Lincoln recovered sufficiently to write and direct Nurse Cavell (1916) and La Revanche (1916).

 Later years

 Lincoln later formed Lincoln-Barnes Productions in partnership with G.H.
 Barnes, directing The Life's Romance of Adam Lindsay Gordon (1916).
 The shoot was not easy and Lincoln was unwell during filming.
-However Cinema Papers later wrote "Lincoln was a talented director and this film shows the maturity he had reached in film production" adding that the movie "has a haunting beauty.
+However Mary Bateman later wrote, "Lincoln was a talented director and this film shows the maturity he had reached in film production" adding that the movie "has a haunting beauty.
 The long camera shots, interior lighting and sophisticated direction mark him as a particularly sensitive and advanced director for that time."

 Lincoln and Barnes would up in litigation against Amalgamated Pictures in 1917.

+Death

 Lincoln's drinking got worse and he died in Sydney on 18 August 1917.
 At the time of his death he was working on an adaptation of the stage play The Worst Woman in London called The Worst Woman in Sydney.
 It was unclear if this was a play or a film script.